Mamdasn/mouseshot/README.md

 `python mouseshot.py`.
 ✔️ Also mouseshot and mouseshot-win venvs are provided for linux and windows os respectively, with the required libraries pre-installed.
 One can activate mouseshot by entering `source mouseshot/bin/activate` in a terminal on linux and `mouseshot-win\Scripts\activate.bat` in a cmd on windows.
 Then run the program normally by entering `python mouseshot.py`.
 For deactivating just enter `deactivate`.

-Change database destination to a static directory in your system and also mess with the height and width of the rectangle to your satisfaction.
+✔️Change database destination to a static directory in your system and also mess with the height and width of the rectangle to your satisfaction.

 # Output 👊
 This program screenshots an arbitrary sized rectangular on the screen with the mouse on its center whenever any mouse button is pressed.